 This open-air rooftop bar in the centre of Shoreditch is an excellent place to lounge around with a few friends.
 The entrance is hidden in the Courthouse Hotel, and it gets bonus points for the fact that it never gets uncivilised owing to the crowd control from the lobby.
 The seats are comfy, the music’s laid back, and the views are pretty.

-For: It doesn’t get rammed, and it feels like you could be on a terrace in Ibiza.
+For: It doesn’t get rammed, and - if the weather is cooperating - it feels like you could be on a terrace in Ibiza.
 It’s in the middle of Shoreditch.

 Against: The door control at the lobby means that you need to get there early, and the drinks are an afterthought.

-There are a few rooftop bars in and around the City, but Aviary is by some margin the best of the lot.
+There are a few rooftop bars in and around the City, but Aviary is the best of the lot, by some margin.
 It’s inside Montcalm House in Finsbury Square, and after jumping in the lift, you’ll hop out to one of the loveliest terraces in town.
 Seriously - the only time we’ve seen this many sofas in one place was when we were squatting in Ikea.
 The view over the square and the skyscrapers of the City is excellent, and though it gets crowded on a nice day, there’s plenty of room to sprawl with mates.

 For: The drinks are good, the view’s fantastic, and it genuinely feels like a great place to hang out.